-The legend of Blackbeard tells of a buried treasure that has never been discovered, a demonic presence with a glowing beard, and ruthlessness at its worst.
+The legend of Blackbeard tells of an undiscovered buried treasure, a demonic presence with a glowing beard, and ruthlessness at its worst.
 Few will ever know what is real or what is fantasy when it comes to this legendary man.
-One thing is for certain, Blackbeard truly did exist.
+One thing is for sure: Blackbeard indeed did exist.

-He was born in Bristol, England sometime around 1680.
-His name is most commonly believed to be Edward Teach, although there are many discrepancies as to the spelling of his last name; including Thatch, Thach, Thache, Thack, Tack, Thatche and Theach.
+He was born in Bristol, England, sometime around 1680.
+His name is most commonly believed to be Edward Teach, although there are many discrepancies regarding the spelling of his last name, including Thatch, Thach, Thache, Thack, Tack, Thatche, and Theach.

-His reign of terror was from 1716 to 1718, where he predominantly resided in the Caribbean Sea, until he was beheaded on November 22, 1718, in Ocracoke Island, North Carolina.
-This reign of terror has made him one of history's most infamous pirates of all time.
+His reign of terror was from 1716 to 1718, where he predominantly resided in the Caribbean Sea until he was beheaded on November 22, 1718, in Ocracoke Island, North Carolina.
+This reign of terror has made him one of history's most infamous pirates.

-Years before he began commanding the seas, he actually served as an English Privateer during Queen Anne's War (1702 - 1713).
-Privateer's were hired by a government and were technically legal pirates.
+Years before he began commanding the seas, he served as an English Privateer during Queen Anne's War (1702 - 1713).
+Governments hired privateers; therefore, they were technically legal pirates.
 Edward Teach stood out among his fellow privateers.
 Due to feelings of hostility towards England, he would later break away from England and rule the seas as a fearless pirate, where he would take out his anger on any English ship he passed.

 Why Was He So Feared?

 One of his greatest legacies was his fierce and fearless demeanor.
-Truth be told, he rarely battled any ship, because he instilled so much fear through scare tactics that most merchant ships would comply without putting up a fight.
-Teach was also a valiant leader.
+He rarely battled any ship because he instilled so much fear through scare tactics that most merchant ships would comply without putting up a fight.
+Teach was also a fearless leader.
 Many of his crewmen were attracted to him due to his charisma.
-They felt secure on his ship knowing that his cleverness would keep them alive.
+They felt secure on his ship, knowing his cleverness would keep them alive.
 Few left his ship once they joined.
-He commanded four of his own ships during the year and a half that he tortured the seas from Europe to the Americas.
+He commanded four vessels during the year and a half that he tortured the seas from Europe to the Americas.

 The Truth about Him

-In 1716, when the Blackbeard's reign of terror began, he joined the Jamaican ship where pirate Benjamin Hornigold led.
-He began serving under Hornigold as captain after they captured a French slave ship called "the Concorde" on November 1717.
+In 1716, when the Blackbeard's reign of terror began, he joined the Jamaican ship, where pirate Benjamin Hornigold led.
+He began serving under Hornigold as captain after they captured a French slave ship called "the Concorde" in November 1717.
 When Hornigold took advantage of the amnesty extended to privateers, Edward Teach commanded alone.

-He became an extremely imposing figure along the West Indies and the Atlantic Coast of North America, earning him his name.
-He would force merchant ships to let him and his crew onboard their ships, then they would raid the ships of all of their valuables, weapons, medicine, liquor, and food.
-In true pirate fashion, if they did not resist, the ship and its men would be allowed to go relatively unharmed.
-Those who chose to fight would either be killed or were abandoned on a deserted island.
+He became an incredibly imposing figure along the West Indies and the Atlantic Coast of North America, earning him his name.
+He would force merchant ships to let him and his crew onboard their boats; then, they would raid the ships of all of their valuables, weapons, medicine, liquor, and food.
+In true pirate fashion, if they did not resist, the boat and its men would be allowed to go relatively unharmed.
+Those who chose to fight would either be killed or abandoned on a deserted island.

 In April of 1718, he set up camp a little north of a Charleston harbor, where he imprisoned a few of the men sailing from the land.
 He then sent a ransom note to the town stating that if they wanted the men back, they must send a chest full of medicine.
 Medicine at the time was as valuable as asking for gold.
 The town quickly supplied; Blackbeard and his men left with their booty after only a week.

-Teach and his men lived in a nearby inlet, where they attacked passing ships.
-During one raid, they captured a ship with cocoa and sugar, brought it to the governor and claimed it was an abandoned ship that just happens to have floated by.
-Though few believed the story, no one wanted to cross either the pirate or the governor; therefore, this went unpunished and Blackbeard was awarded.
+Teach, and his men lived in a nearby inlet, where they attacked passing ships.
+During one raid, they captured a vessel with cocoa and sugar, brought it to the governor, and claimed it was an abandoned ship that happens to have floated by.
+Though few believed the story, no one wanted to cross either the pirate or the governor; therefore, this went unpunished, and Blackbeard was awarded.

-Despite Blackbeard's stealthy success, it did not cause much of a lasting economic impact on those he stole from.
-Most merchants still continued business as usual, and Blackbeard never truly became wealthy, despite rumors of a buried treasure.
+Despite Blackbeard's stealthy success, it did not cause much of a lasting economic impact on those from whom he stole.
+Most merchants continued business as usual, and Blackbeard never became wealthy, despite rumors of a buried treasure.
 It was not his success as a pirate that caused his name to go down in history, but rather the memorable presence that could instill fear in all those around him.

 His Jolly Roger